Diederich-Forn\ae ss index and global regularity of the complex Green operator: domains with comparable Levi eigenvalues: The main estimate

 and, moreover, this estimate holds on the level sets $\{\rho_{\eta}=-\delta\}$ for $\delta<\delta_{\eta}$ with the same constants. \end{proposition} \begin{proof} The uniformity part will follow by keeping track of the constants and, where partitions of unity over $b\Omega$ and boundary charts are used, using instead partitions of unity and charts over a neighborhood of $b\Omega$.

 It suffices to prove the proposition for forms supported in suitable small patches of the boundary (independent of $\eta$), the general case then follows via a partition of unity.
+In view of the discussion at the end of the previous section, we may replace the $L_{u}^{J}$ in \eqref{estimate-main-proposition-euclidean} by $\tilde{L}_{u}^{J}$.
 For $u$ supported in a special boundary chart as in Proposition \ref{proposition-kohn-morrey-hormander} in section \ref{appendix}, we look at the term involving the Hessian of $-h_{\eta}$ on the right hand side of \eqref{alphaest2}.
 Proposition \ref{proposition-kohn-morrey-hormander}, with $\varphi = -h_{\eta}$, and $(e^{-h_{\eta}}/2)u$ in place of $u$, gives